 Review your uniform par levels for departments requiring a seasonal change, to ensure your associates are looking and feeling their best.

-Prior to the start of the season, it is crucial to plan accordingly for the higher volume of business.
-It’s important for the leaders to communicate adjustments early so associates can make arrangements outside of work as well.
+It’s crucial to plan accordingly for the higher volume of business and important for the leaders to communicate adjustments early so associates can make arrangements outside of work as well.
 Extra support will be needed in rooms, public areas, and food & beverage outlets to accommodate summer travel.
 Some areas to consider;

 - More frequent public restroom checks and monitoring of high traffic areas